kezouke/ReProcess/README.md

 - **repo_path**: Directory where the repository will be cloned.
 - **db_path**: Directory where the JSON graphs will be saved.

-Note that each ReProcessor (`Re` stands for `Repository`) will be able to add new attributes to the container instance in the future, so the above parameters are not the only ones.
+Note that each individual `ReProcessor` is capable of adding new attributes to the container instance, so the above parameters are not the only ones.
+They are defined by the `ReProcessor` that has been applied to the `ReContainer`.

 ### List of ReProcessors